kurt-krueckeberg/d-docs/notes/on_iterators.md

 ```

 where RIt is a random access iterator and FIt is a forward iterator. mid must fall somewhere between first and last. nth\_element is a useful algorithm that moves the smallest mid - first elements of the range
 toward the beginning, and makes mid point to exactly the (mid - first)-smallest element in the range.
-The trick is that nth\_element does not sort anything---it just finds the *n*th smallest element (hence
+The trick is that nth\_element does not sort anything&mdash;it just finds the *n*th smallest element (hence
 its name).
 Sorting the range and then looking at mid would achieve the same result, but nth\_element does considerably less work than sort, important when handling large data sets. (nth\_element is used in index
 searching and nearest-neighbors algorithms.)

 rotate is one of my favorites but has a rather arcane name.
 It rearranges elements in the range (using standard math interval notation) \[first, last) such that the elements in \[mid, last) appear before the
 elements in \[first, mid).
 Put another way, rotate is a bring-to-front operation: The \[mid, last) portion is brought to the front of the range.
 Naively implemented, rotate could take a long time, but the
-algorithm is quite clever about minimizing data moves.  *
+algorithm is quite clever about minimizing data moves.

-*NOTE**: I happen to think that bring\_to\_front would be a much more intuitive name than rotate.
+**NOTE**: I happen to think that bring\_to\_front would be a much more intuitive name than rotate.

 How can such functions be translated into range lingo?
 This was quite a conundrum that had me thinking for quite a while, until I realized a simple fact: Three-legged algorithms conceptually do *not* take three
 iterators.
 They take two *ranges*, left and right!
 The left-hand range is \[first, mid), and the right-hand one is \[mid, last).
 Armed with this simple fact, I first defined and implemented nth\_element and